Russell, Kentucky: Transportation

-The city has a large railroad classification yard, built by the Chesapeake & Ohio Railroad and now owned and operated by CSX Transportation.
+The city has a large railroad classification yard, built by the Chesapeake and Ohio Railway and now owned and operated by CSX Transportation.
 The C&O Rail Yard was formerly the largest individually-owned rail yard in the world.

 Vehicles may cross the Ohio River via the Ironton–Russell Bridge or the Ben Williamson Memorial Bridge in Ashland.
 A new Ironton-Russell Bridge, opened in 2016, connects downtown Ironton with U.S. 23 and KY 244 just south of downtown Russell.
 The original Ironton-Russell Bridge, which connected downtown Ironton directly with Willow Street in downtown Russell, opened in 1922, closed when the new bridge opened in 2016 and was demolished in late 2016–early 2017.

 Medical

-Our Lady of Bellefonte Hospital was a 214-bed not-for-profit acute care hospital located in Russell from 1953-2020.
+Our Lady of Bellefonte Hospital was a 214-bed not-for-profit acute care hospital located in Russell from 1953 to 2020.
 The hospital was part of the Catholic-based Bon Secours Health System Inc. Our Lady of Bellefonte Hospital employed approximately 1,200 healthcare professionals, making the hospital the largest employer in Greenup County when it was open.
+Many of the hospital's former outpatient facilities in Russell have been absorbed by UK King's Daughters in Ashland.